-Handicap International’s actions in Indonesia focus on four key areas: functional rehabilitation, disability rights, inclusive education, and natural disaster preparedness.
+Handicap International’s actions in Indonesia focus on four key areas: disability rights and policy, inclusive education, and disaster risk reduction.
 The organization launched its operations in Indonesia in January 2005 by offering injured and disabled Tsunami victims physical therapy.
-Currently, 22 Indonesians and one expatriate carry out Handicap International’s mission.
+The program became regional in 2017 and includes the Philippines, Indonesia and Timor-Leste.
+Currently, 21 Indonesians carry out Handicap International’s mission.

 In 2011, the Indonesian government ratified the United Nations Convention on the Rights of Persons with Disabilities following an intensive advocacy campaign by disabled people's organizations with active support of Handicap International.
 Despite this progress, Indonesians with disabilities face a high level of discrimination and stigmatization, particularly those who live in isolation and poverty.
 As a whole, Indonesia offers very little in the way of disability services, and of the services that do exist, the majority are inaccessible and staffed by under-qualified technicians.